State quietly deregulates stormwater, its latest move in a series of environmental rollbacks

 “The language of the bill was really sneaky,” Potter said.
-“It’s in the interest of developers to pass legislation like this.
-But you should not be allowed to increase the amount of water that leaves the land, because in this watershed, that water goes into the Yahara Lakes.”
+“You should not be allowed to increase the amount of water that leaves the land, because in this watershed, that water goes into the Yahara Lakes.”

 And peak flood levels in the Yahara Lakes have been steadily rising, according to the Dane County Land and Water Resources Department.
 Potter said the increase is due to urban development and increased rainfall caused by climate change.

 Historically, most of the runoff from rainstorms and snowmelt would have pooled in the wetland depressions that pocket Madison’s glacial landscape, either evaporating or returning to the water table.